turpialdev/website/_portfolio/iucn/en.md

 sections:
     detail:
-        image_pointer_1: Hello
+        # image_pointer_1: Hello
-        image_pointer_2: An other hello here
+        # image_pointer_2: An other hello here
-        synthesis_title: Here's a cool title
+        # synthesis_title: Here's a cool title
-        synthesis: It is an established fact too long ago that a reader will be distracted by the content of the text It is an established fact too long ago that a reader will be distracted by the content of the text
+        synthesis: "The Red List of Ecosystems of the International Union for Conservation of Nature (IUCN), is the most extensive initiative documenting the state of conservation of ecosystems worldwide."
-        fun_fact: Sabías que.. en este proyecto utilizamos la tecnología ‘Lorem ipsum” para tal cosa texto aqui lorem ipsum para tal cosa texto aqui lorem ipsum.
+        fun_fact: "Proposed during the IV World Congress of Conservation in 2008 and recognized by IUCN in 2014, the LRE is responsible for collecting data, statistics and risk assessment of all the ecosystems of the planet, with the goal of evaluating them all before the year 2025."
         image_sm: /img/portfolio/iucn/detail/sm.png
         image_md: /img/portfolio/iucn/detail/md.png
         image_lg: /img/portfolio/iucn/detail/lg.png